AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/configuring/dispatcher-configurations-screens-cloud.md

 Esta seção descreve as configurações do dispatcher para o Screens as a Cloud Service.

-## Adicionar filtros e regras de cache no Dispatcher para implantação as a Cloud Service do Screens {#deployment}
+## Adição de filtros e regras de cache na implantação as a Cloud Service do Dispatcher for Screens {#deployment}

 Permita os seguintes filtros e regras de cache nos dispatchers para as instâncias de publicação no Screens as a Cloud Service.